 Gilani, speaking at the start of his meeting with Obama, said he wanted stability in Pakistan and Afghanistan.
 And he said he appreciated Obama's statements of respect for Pakistan's sovereignty.

-Obama and Gilani were meeting on the sidelines of an international nuclear security summit in the South Korean capital.
+Obama and Gilani met on the sidelines of an international nuclear security summit in the South Korean capital of Seoul.

 During remarks at the summit earlier Tuesday, Obama said the threat of nuclear weapons remains a potent challenge for the globe to confront, telling the more than 50 world leaders attending the meetings that "the security of the world depends on the actions that we take."